shuying815/Transformer/README.md

 Download the datasets: [WikiText-2](https://huggingface.co/datasets/mindchain/wikitext2)  for encoder-only transformer training,  [IWSLT2017](https://huggingface.co/datasets/mindchain/wikitext2)  for encoder-decoder transformer training.
 And then unzip them to `your_dataset_dir`.

 ### Training
-We used a 24GB NVIDIA 3090 graphics card for model training.
+We used a 24GB NVIDIA 3090 GPU for model training.

 If you want to do encoder_only transformer training, you can run (or run train.py):